How to Watch Monday's NCAA Championship Game Between Gonzaga and Baylor

 - Where: Lucas Oil Stadium, Indianapolis, Ind.

-- Latest Line: Gonzaga is a 4.5-point favorite according to the DraftKings.com website as of 2 p.m. on Monday.
-The over/under is 158.5.
+- Latest Line: Gonzaga is a 4.5-point favorite according to the DraftKings.com website as of 8 p.m. on Monday.
+The over/under is 159.5, up one click from earlier in the day.

 - Rankings: Gonzaga was No. 1 in the final AP poll and Baylor was No. 3.
 In the Kenpom rankings, Gonzaga is No. 1, and Baylor was No. 2.